What do I have to do to become a Psychology major?

 Dr. Fienup is the Psychology Interdisciplinary Major Advisor.

 Psychology classes are given during the day and evening as well as in the Weekend College.
-Classes are available during the Fall, Spring, and both Summer sessions, except Psych 107 which is not offered during the summer.
+Classes are available during the Fall, Spring, and both Summer sessions, except Psych 107 and Psych 213W which are offered only during the summer II session.

 Students cannot P/NC a course in their major.